 Don’t be afraid to change

 You shouldn’t be afraid to change your logo, even if you have a well-known brand.
 Coca-Cola, Apple and Microsoft are all huge, well-established brands that have updated or changed their logo.
-It’s almost essential, in fact, to stop your company looking dated.
+It’s almost essential, in fact, to stop your company from looking dated.
 Loyal customers aren’t going to stop buying because of a logo change, but potential customers will certainly be put off by a bad logo.

 So what makes a good logo?
 A good logo is clear, memorable and consistent with your overall brand image.
 Ideally, it also needs to tell people something about the brand, even if it’s just a small characteristic or idea.
-A bright, colourful logo colour might hint at a company with a young, adventurous target audience, for example.